-The other notion is that customer support and customer service are two completely separate things.
-As in they may share similarities but due to distinct goals they are fundamentally not the same thing.
+The other notion is that support and service are two completely separate things.
+They may share similarities, but due to distinct goals, they are fundamentally not the same thing.

 We’ve specified what each of the terms means in a broad way.
 Now let’s check out the subtle differences that might slip if you think about it.

 Customer support is a reactive game.
 You are only needed to engage when a customer is specifically asking for help.
 It’s not necessary to anticipate issues, although it can be beneficial.
 On the level of execution, this could be considered a fundamental difference.

 Because customer service is a proactive game, you have to build product-to-product or service-to-service connections that your customers won’t be able to make during the purchase or check-out process.
 The purpose here is to maximize a customer’s gains from doing business with you.

 Technical support deals strictly with technical issues and revolves around reducing the technical drawbacks of a product.
 It’s all about making sure the customer can avail the benefit they paid for when they purchased from you.